jkrumow/TBFacetTableView/README.md

 - (CGPathRef)topPathForCellAtIndexPath:(NSIndexPath *)indexPath
 {
-    return // whatever CGPathRef you like - must match bottom path of cell above }
+    return // whatever CGPathRef you like - should match bottom path of cell above }

 - (CGPathRef)bottomPathForCellAtIndexPath:(NSIndexPath *)indexPath
 {
-    return // whatever CGPathRef you like - must match top path of cell below }
+    return // whatever CGPathRef you like - should match top path of cell below }
 ```